caktus/guidebook/docs/RDS.md

 ### Provisioning databases for projects

-When we\'re deploying a project that hosts its own Postgres server, often we\'ll create the database user and database for the project during the initial deploy.
+When we're deploying a project that hosts its own Postgres server, often we'll create the database user and database for the project during the initial deploy.
 We will not be able to do that when the database is on RDS, as the deploy will not have the credentials of the master Postgres user.

-As a corollary, since we\'ll typically remove that part of the deploy configuration for the project, we\'ll have to use the Postgres server on the host server (or elsewhere) for any Vagrant instance we might want to run the project in.
+As a corollary, since we'll typically remove that part of the deploy configuration for the project, we'll have to use the Postgres server on the host server (or elsewhere) for any Vagrant instance we might want to run the project in.